-Retinol might sound scary, but it’s one of the most effective and efficient skincare ingredients you can use if you want to really see results.
-It’s most commonly known as an anti-aging ingredient, but as well as its benefits for concerns like loose skin, fine lines, wrinkles, and sun spots, retinol can also help with acne-related concerns such as breakouts, congestion, skin texture, and hyperpigmentation.
+Retinol might sound scary, but it’s one of the most effective and efficient skincare ingredients you can use if you want to really see results in your skin.
+It’s most commonly known as an “anti-ageing” ingredient, but as well as its benefits for concerns like loose skin, fine lines, wrinkles, and sun spots, retinol can also help with acne-related concerns such as breakouts, congestion, skin texture, and hyperpigmentation.
 It’s a little known fact that retinoids were first introduced as an acne treatment back in the 1970s – dermatologists quickly realised that the ingredient also had other benefits for different skin types and concerns, thanks to its ability to stimulate collagen production.

 What is retinol?

-How does it work?
+How does retinol work?

 Retinol breaks down into retinoic acid on contact with the skin, where it increases cell turnover and boosts collagen production.
 As we age, collagen and cell renewal slow down, but retinol helps to trigger cell regeneration and encourages new collagen to form.
-As a result, loose skin is plumped up and wrinkles and lines are smoothed out, hyperpigmentation is lightened and skin appears brighter and smoother.
+As a result, loose skin is plumped up and wrinkles and lines are smoothed out, hyperpigmentation is lightened, and skin appears brighter and smoother.

-Acne/breakouts – Retinol encourages cell turnover in the lower layers of the skin and reduces the overproduction of sebum, so it stops breakouts from forming by preventing dead skin cells and excess oils from clogging pores.
+Acne and breakouts – Retinol encourages cell turnover in the lower layers of the skin and reduces the overproduction of sebum, so it stops breakouts from forming by preventing dead skin cells and excess oils from clogging pores.

-Scarring/pigmentation – Retinol increases cell production in the base layer of the skin, which in turn helps to stimulate cell turnover in the upper layers.
+Scarring and pigmentation – Retinol increases cell production in the base layer of the skin, which in turn helps to stimulate cell turnover in the upper layers.
 As each layer is renewed, scars and marks from sun damage or breakouts fade and soon disappear.

-When should I use it?
+When should you use retinol?

 If you’re new to using retinol or have sensitive skin, start by using it once a week and gradually increase use to build up your skin’s tolerance.
 Retinol should always be used in the evening as it increases skin’s sensitivity to light and also breaks down (and becomes less effective) when exposed to sunlight.
 For this reason, you should always apply SPF the morning after using retinol as well.